exaloop/codon/docs/language/overview.md

   Python's unicode strings.
 Unicode strings are planned for Codon 1.0.

-- **Dictionaries:** Codon's dictionary type does not preserve insertion order, unlike Python's as of 3.6.
+- <strike>**Dictionaries:** Codon's dictionary type does not preserve insertion order, unlike Python's as of 3.6.</strike> Codon now uses ordered dictionaries by default.
+The original unordered implementation is still available via the `-unordered-dict` compiler flag, and generally performs better.

 - **Tuples**: Since tuples compile down to structs, tuple lengths must be known at compile time, meaning you can't convert an